1988 National League Championship Series: Mets

-Dwight Gooden, one of the last holdovers from the '86 core, would decline rapidly in the early 1990s due to heavy workload and drug use.
+Dwight Gooden, one of the last holdovers from the 1986 core, would decline rapidly in the early 1990s due to heavy workload and drug use.
 During the strike-shortened 1994 season at age 29, Gooden had a 3–4 record with a 6.31 ERA when he tested positive for cocaine use and was suspended for 60 days.
 He tested positive again while serving the suspension, and was further suspended for the entire 1995 season.
 The day after receiving the second suspension, Gooden's wife, Monica, found him in his bedroom with a loaded gun to his head.
 George Steinbrenner would take a chance on Gooden the following season and he would help win a World Series for the 1996 Yankees, alongside his 1988 Mets' teammates David Cone and Darryl Strawberry.
 The Mets would not play another postseason game until the 1999 National League Division Series.

-The Mets have beaten the Dodgers twice in the postseason since 1988 — in 2006 and 2015.
-However, the Mets have not won a championship since 1986.
+The Mets are 2-1 versus the Dodgers in postseason since 1988, winning the 2006 NLDS and 2015 NLDS, but losing the NLCS to Los Angeles in 2024.
+To date, the Mets have not won a World Series since 1986.

-John Harper, a long-time New York baseball columnist, called Mike Scioscia's home run off of Dwight Gooden in the 9th inning of Game 4 the most devastating moment in Mets history.
+John Harper, a longtime New York baseball columnist, called Mike Scioscia's home run off of Dwight Gooden in the 9th inning of Game 4 the most devastating moment in Mets history.